Bismuth subcitrate, metronidazole, and tetracycline (Oral)

 If you miss a dose of bismuth subcitrate, metronidazole, and tetracycline, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you miss more than four doses of bismuth subcitrate, metronidazole, and tetracycline, check with your doctor .
+If you miss more than 4 doses of bismuth subcitrate, metronidazole, and tetracycline, check with your doctor right away.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.